metametadata/clj-fakes/docs/user-guide.md

 # Protocol Fakes

-Framework defines two new macros for reifying protocols using functional fakes described earlier.
+Framework defines two new macros for reifying protocols using function fakes described earlier.
 So, for example, you can record and assert method calls on reified instances.

 The `reify-fake` macro is very similar to `reify`; in particular,